 - Haste does not affect the GCD.

 - Haste does not affect Breath of Sindragosa while it's up, so it will not make it burst faster.
-However, it will make your runes come back faster, which might allow BoS to stay up longer (?) due to the extra runic power you will have.
+However, it will make your runes come back faster, which might allow BoS to stay up longer due to the extra runic power you will have.
+This only applies for 2h because BoS is bad as DW.

 - Haste can at most affect the recharge of 3 runes simultaneously.
 If you don't have one rune of each type depleted, then Haste's contribution is being reduced.
 If you have 2 runes recharging, then you're getting 66.7% of Haste's effect.
 One rune is 33.3% etc.

 - Haste is uptime dependent.
-(EDIT: See the blue text below for uptime explanation) This means that if you can't keep one of each rune type constantly on cooldown, then you won't get all of its DPS increase.
+(See below for uptime explanation) This means that if you can't keep one of each rune type constantly on cooldown, then you won't get all of its DPS increase.

 - Haste also adds some utility because you will be able to use Icy Touch more often for purges, plus more uses of Chains of Ice, and you will have more RP for interrupts, Conversion, and Dark Simulacrum.